Dragonmystic707/exalted-reincarnated/docs/Charms/Ability Charms.md

 **Type:** Supplemental
 **Cost:** 1m

-On a successful Brawl hit, immediately knock the target back one Zone.
+On a successful Brawl hit, immediately knock the target back up to one Zone.
+Against creatures of immense mass, such as those above an elephant, may require an additional (Strength + Brawl) roll vs. Block.

-### Knockout Blow
+### Knockout Kick

 **Type:** Supplemental
 **Cost:** 1m